EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 The client-to-AS request is specified in {{Section 5.8.1 of I-D.ietf-ace-oauth-authz}}.

 The client must send this POST request to the /token endpoint over a secure channel that guarantees authentication, message integrity and confidentiality (see {{secure-comm-as}}).

+Editor's note: This formulation overlaps with 3rd para in Section 2, which has normative language.
+Preferable to keep normative language here.

 An example of such a request is shown in {{token-request}}.
 In this example, C specifies its own authentication credential by reference, as the hash of an X.509 certificate carried in the "x5t" field of the "req\_cnf" parameter.
 In fact, it is expected that C can typically specify its own authentication credential by reference, since AS is expected to obtain the actual authentication credential during an early client registration process or during a previous secure association establishment with C.